 You may want a simple search-driven list in your search interface that displays, for example, relevant and/or popular items in your index.
-While this could be done using a query that is triggered every time the page is loaded, doing so is a bad practice as your queries per month (QPM) would suffer.
-It is much better to use persistent queries for data that does not need to be frequently updated, as persistent queries do not have any affect on your QPM (see Understanding Persistent Queries).
+While this could be done using a query that’s triggered every time the page is loaded, doing so is a bad practice as your queries per month (QPM) would suffer.
+It’s much better to use persistent queries for data that doesn’t need to be frequently updated, as persistent queries don’t have any affect on your QPM (see Understanding Persistent Queries).

 Using Wildcards Improperly

 Using wildcards inside of keywords to expand the basic query expression (